Transit DMZ FAQ¶

 How is Transit DMZ different from the traditional deployment of firewalls in the cloud?¶

-Traditionally, centrally deployed instance based firewall appliances require IPSEC tunnels to send traffic from VPCs to these appliances.
+Traditionally, centrally deployed instance based firewall appliances require IPSEC tunnels and BGP to send traffic from VPCs to these appliances.
 This increases the complexity of managing the firewalls and reduces performances for the security features that you want them to perform.

 Can Transit DMZ work with Transit VPC?¶